-- The sea in the archipelago is warmed by the Gulf Stream and it can reach temperatures of 24ºC/75ºF in the summer peak
+The ocean in the archipelago is warmed by the Gulf Stream and it can reach temperatures of 24ºC/75ºF at the summer peak.

 - August and September are the months with warmest sea water, while January to April are the coolest

-These are the coldest and wettest months of the year.
-Winters can be harsh in some islands, particularly Flores and Corvo, where wind and rain can potentially be quite severe.
+Taking into account all the statistics above, it is clear you can’t expect great weather from winter months – these are the coldest and wettest months of the year.
+This period can be harsh in the Azores islands, particularly Flores and Corvo where wind and rain can potentially be quite severe.
+Flight cancellations are likely.

 - January is the wettest month of the year (average of 133mm of rain)